 - Thank you for your continued financial support through this time as well.
 I know this is not easy for many of you.
 Some of you have lost your jobs or are not able to run your business profitably during this time (remember to keep these folks in your prayers).
 We understand and realize we will be facing a drop in our financial vitality.
 We are looking into ways to help us through this time as the government and other agencies are making financial assistance available.
 In the meantime, if you are able to continue with your commitment, please mail any checks instead of dropping them off or consider using the Paypal link on our webpage, www.ucctrinity.com

 It is difficult to say how much longer we will be apart.
 As I type this letter, the governor is talking and considering extending the “stay at home order.”
 The peak of the virus is projected in May at this point.
 Even after that order gets lifted, it may be recommended to avoid large gatherings for a period of time.
 I pray that one thing we discover in the midst of this pandemic is that the church is more than the walls, windows, and roof with which we surround ourselves.
 The church, the wider church and Trinity Church, is you.
 We are the church.
 Wherever we go, wherever we love, we are the church.
 Keep on keeping on being the church.

 Trinity UCC sends out a weekly newsletter every Thursday containing events and announcements from the church.
 Submission deadline for articles is 2:30 pm every Wednesday.
 Submit articles to email@example.com.

-To request a copy of the LINK (emailed in pdf format), contact the church office: 330-334-2536, email firstname.lastname@example.org or click the link below.
+To request an email copy of the LINK, contact the church office: 330-334-2536, email firstname.lastname@example.org or click the link below.